-The Associate Degree in Applied Exercise and Fitness Program prepares students to become well-rounded and specialized in their exercise, fitness, and personal training knowledge.
+The Associate Degree in Applied Exercise and Fitness prepares students to become well-rounded and specialized in their exercise, fitness, and personal training knowledge.
 Graduates of the program build on their fundamental personal training knowledge by learning about the business elements of being a personal trainer and gaining specialized knowledge in group training theory, small group training, and weight management.
+Following the completion of this program, students will be able to:

 UNV-101S—Student Success and Technology Foundations—3.0 credits